Today's Articles

 *The birth of Edward Jones is celebrated on this date in 1807.
 He was a Black missionary.

 Edward Jones was proud of his African heritage and was a member of the Brown Fellowship Society in Charleston.
 He immigrated to Liberia and then to the colony of Freetown, Sierra Leone.
-In Sierra Leone, Jones was a great leader and a prominent Krio family patriarch.
+Jones was a leader and prominent Krio family patriarch in Sierra Leone.
 Jones was a superintendent of the liberated African village of Kent, Sierra Leone, where he met one of the Nova Scotian settlers, Hannah Nylander, and married her.
-Jones had married into another prominent family; his wife was of half Nova Scotian (Black Loyalist descent, making her ultimately of Black American descent) and half German through her missionary father, Gustav Nylander.
+Jones married into another prominent family; his wife was half Nova Scotian (Black Loyalist, making her of African American nationality) and half German through her missionary father, Gustav Nylander.

 Jones married three times and buried all his wives in Sierra Leone.
 Jones also fathered six children, only one of whom lived to adulthood.
 Jones was also the first principal of Fourah Bay College in Sierra Leone.
 There, the only known portrait of Edward Jones was hung on the wall.
 Edward Jones died in England in 1865.